The Best Offline No-Wifi RPG Games for Android – September 2019

-While this game is huge (we’re talking over 3GB, soon-to-be 4), you won’t regret it.
+While this game is huge, you won’t regret it.
 The storyline alone is worth it, as you’ll work tirelessly to find Princess Garnet, who is the heir of Alexandria.
 There are so many plot twist (but we can’t offer spoilers) and adventures in this game, between meeting new people, forming alliances with others, and getting to the bottom of the impending doom before it’s too late.

 If you’re in need of some comedic relief, look no further than Crashlands.
 While this game has a seemingly endless array of awesome gameplay, the tone of the storyline and banter between friends as you go along is well worth noting.
 Not only will you have fun playing, but hopefully you’ll get quite a kick out of even the most basic of dialogue as it was intended.
 Basically, if you need a good laugh, Crashlands is the game for you.